Gaussianization and eigenvalue statistics for random quantum channels (III): Application of Gaussianization: Pure states through random quantum channels

 \end{theorem}

-This is exactly as formula (10) from \cite{collins-nechita-1}, which was obtained via Weingarten formula.
-The approach followed here is more straightforward and does not use unitary integration.
-It is based on the purely combinatorial Wick formula and the Gaussianization trick.
+This is exactly like formula (10) from~\cite{collins-nechita-1}, which was obtained via the Weingarten formula.
+The approach followed here is more straightforward and does not use unitary integration: It is based on the purely combinatorial Wick formula and the Gaussianization trick.